madhukark/nsx-install-wrapper/README.md

 * Can I deploy just 1 NSX manager?
 Yes.

   - Edit nsx-config.txt and change the 'nsx_manager_cluster' to 'No'
   - Run 'python nsx-install.py --start'

+* Can I run this in a nested environment?
+Yes.

+As long as there are enough resources (CPU, Memory, Disk) and there is IP connectivity between vCenter, NSX and the system on which the script is run.

 # Resources